debricked/cli/README.FoD.md

 For more information on how resolution works, check out https://portal.debricked.com/debricked-cli-63/high-performance-scan-faster-more-accurate-and-more-secure-dependency-scanning-293.

+#### Private Registries
+If a dependency is hosted on a private registry some configuration may be needed, depending on package manager.
+For more details see package manager specific resolution README files or search the documentation of your package manager of choice.

 ### CI/CD integration
 If you would rather use `debricked` in your CI/CD pipelines, you can check out the [templates](examples/templates/README.md) for inspiration, replacing `scan` with `resolve`.